GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ## Creating a PDF

 Next, it's time to setup a PDF for your Gravity Form.
-Click `Forms` in the main navigation and select the Gravity Form you want integrated.
-From the form editor page, hover over the form `Settings` menu item and select `PDF` from the sub-navigation.
-Finally, click the `Add New` button to create a PDF.
+Select `Forms` in the main navigation and then choose the Gravity Form you want integrated.
+From the form editor page that loads, click the `Settings` menu in the horizontal navigation and choose `PDF` from the dropdown menu shown.
+Finally, select the `Add New` button to create a PDF.

 ![The PDF Form Settings page](https://resources.gravitypdf.com/uploads/2016/04/v5-form-pdf-settings-1.png)

 While there are a lot of options available to you, only the `Name` and `Filename` settings are required.
 Go ahead and fill those in.
-If you want the **PDF automatically attached to the email** when your form is submitted select the Gravity Forms Notifications you want to attach it to in the [PDF Notifications setting](setup-pdf.md#notifications).
+You can choose a `Template` from the dropdown or leave it set to the default option.
+If you want the **PDF automatically attached to the email** when your form is submitted select the [Gravity Forms Notification](https://docs.gravityforms.com/configuring-notifications-in-gravity-forms/) you want to attach it to in the [PDF Notifications setting](setup-pdf.md#notifications).
 Finally, click *Add PDF* to complete the setup.

 ![Adding a new PDF to a form](https://resources.gravitypdf.com/uploads/2016/04/v5-add-pdf.png)

 Now that you've setup the PDF you can view and download it from the Gravity Form Entries page in your admin area (just make sure you've submitted an entry already).
-If you configured it in the last step, when you fill out and submit the form the generated PDF will be attached to the email notification.
+If you configured it, when a new entry is submitted the generated PDF will be attached to the email notification.

 ![Download the PDFs via the Entries page](https://resources.gravitypdf.com/uploads/2016/04/v5-download-pdf-page.png)